-Beckfoot Trust actively manages risk by monitoring and updating its Risk Register at each Business Committee meeting.
-Any amendments are discussed by the Board.
-A summary of the four key risks and the control measures in place are noted below:
+Beckfoot Trust actively manages risk by monitoring and updating its Risk Register at Board and Business Committee meetings.
+Where a unique or new risk emerges, like BREXIT, a separate risk register is created to manage the risk in detail.
+A summary of the five key risks and the control measures in place are noted below:

-- 1. Single negative event that could lead to significant negative publicity (includes Strikes, Child protection issues, Disasters etc.) controlled by the daily business of running effective schools. - Educational outcomes at Beckfoot Oakbank do not improve and the school fails to fill to roll threatening its financial viability and judgements about Trust educational improvement capacity controlled by the Trust School Improvement plan in place. - 3.
-Educational outcomes at Beckfoot Thornton do not improve and the school fails to fill to roll threatening its financial viability and judgements about Trust educational improvement capacity controlled by the Trust School Improvement Plan in place. - 4.
-Trust schools fail to adequately balance their budgets leading to compromises that detract from school improvement capacity controlled by implementation of the Trust's Financial Planning and Analysis Strategy
+- 1. Single negative event that could lead to significant negative publicity (includes Strikes, Child protection issues, Disasters etc.) controlled by the daily business of running effective schools. - 2.
+Educational outcomes at Beckfoot Nessfield do not improve and the school fails to fill to roll threatening its financial viability and judgements about Trust educational improvement capacity controlled by the Trust School Improvement plan in place. - 3.
+Educational outcomes at Beckfoot Oakbank do not improve and the school fails to fill to roll threatening its financial viability and judgements about Trust educational improvement capacity controlled by the Trust School Improvement plan in place. - 4.
+Beckfoot Trust Sixth Form pupil numbers reduce due to the opening of additional post 16 provision in the area that attracts Beckfoot students away. - controlled by the re-launch of Beckfoot Trust's combines Sixth form in September 2019.